AndreeaRacovita/DAKI-teamproject/README.md

 The app uses gamification technique to increase productivity inside the company.
 The users can exchange points for benefits and items found in the virtual shop.

-Technologies used: ASP.NET, C#, SQL, HTML, CSS, JS.
+Technologies used: ASP.NET, MVC, SQL, HTML, CSS, JS.